aishtugan/tarot/README.md

 - Workplace relationships and challenges

 ### **Quick Reading**
-- Single card for immediate guidance
+- 3-card spread for immediate guidance
 - Perfect for quick questions or daily insights
 - Fast and focused interpretations